onknows/euro-bookies-2016/README.md

 ### Getting started

 **DONE BY WORKSHOP HOSTS**
- 1. Launch amazon ec2 Ubuntu nodes and use the aws-setup/aws-ansiblecc-setup.sh in the user data field.
-(This script is run during boot and configures the required software packaged, ssh-access and ansible scripts necessary to get started.)
+ 1. Automatically provision nodes in Amazon EC2 for each group using Ansible
- 2. Assign each group with a connection string
+ 2. Provide each group with the IP addresses of their servers

 **DONE BY STUDENTS**
- 1. Connect to the GROUPINFRA-I network (SSH access disabled on GROUPINFRA-C)
+ 1. (within CGI) Connect to the GROUPINFRA-I network, because SSH access disabled on GROUPINFRA-C
- 2. Connect to the ansible control center (ansible cc) using the private key in aws-setup
+ 2. Connect to the buildserver of your group (which is also our ansible control center) using the `workshop_ansiblecc_key` in aws-setup

   *connect using ssh*
   ```bash